datawranglerai/talk-data-to-me/README.md

 - **Audio Latency**: ~200-500ms from event to audio (not bad for real-time AI)
 - **CPU Usage**: Moderate due to audio processing
 - **Network**: Depends on how chatty Gemini Live gets
+- **Gemma3n**: Largely depends on available RAM and paramters of local model

 ## Future Ideas (The Wishlist)